RIKEN-RCCS/s3-baby-server/adhoc-stub-generator/README.md

 stub-generator is not cleaver enough to generate needed types from the Smithy definition.

+### Specific Source of the Problem of Missing Tags

-The Tagging type shall be marshaled in the API document as follows.
+The type "Tagging" shall be marshaled in the API document as follows.

 ```
 <Tagging>